 - Licensee Services the primary sensitivity for Licensee Services relates to fee income earned under the new fee structure.
-Forecast fees would need to decrease by 15% in financial year 2022 and remain flat from financial year 2023 to 2025 with a 10% reduction in the employment cost base from financial year 2022 to 2025, before the carrying amount would exceed recoverable amount.
+Forecast fees would need to decrease by 10% in financial year 2023 and remain flat from financial year 2024 to 2027 with a 5% increase in the employment cost base from financial year 2023 to 2027, before the carrying amount would exceed recoverable amount.
 The Group believes the likelihood of this scenario occurring is unlikely; and - Centrepoint Lending Services the primary sensitivity for Centrepoint Lending Services is the discount rate used in the calculation of value in use.
-The discount rate would need to increase to 45% before carrying amount would exceed recoverable amount.
-The Group believes the risks associated with the cashflows in this CGU are lower than average in the Group and the discount rate used is appropriate.
+The discount rate would need to increase to 46% before carrying amount would exceed recoverable amount.
+The Group believes the risks associated with the cash flows in this CGU are lower than average in the Group and the discount rate used is appropriate.